uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 Thousands of former teachers return to teaching each year.

-Here at the Department for Education, we’re taking action to address some of the common issues that teachers face in the classroom, such as helping schools to:
+Here at the Department for Education, we’re taking action to address some of the common issues that teachers face in the classroom.
+This includes helping schools to:

 * [reduce workload](https://www.gov.uk/guidance/school-workload-reduction-toolkit)
 * support mental health and wellbeing
 * [enable flexible working](https://www.gov.uk/government/collections/flexible-working-resources-for-teachers-and-schools)
 * [manage behaviour](https://www.gov.uk/guidance/behaviour-hubs)

-The education sector promotes inclusivity and diversity, and there are many organisations who support teachers with protected characteristics, such as [WomenEd](https://www.womened.org/), [BAMEed](https://www.bameednetwork.com/), [LGBTed](https://lgbted.uk/) and [DisabilityEd](https://www.twitter.com/disability_ed).
+The education sector promotes inclusivity and diversity.
+There are many organisations that support teachers with protected characteristics, such as [WomenEd](https://www.womened.org/), [BAMEed](https://www.bameednetwork.com/), [LGBTed](https://lgbted.uk/) and [DisabilityEd](https://www.twitter.com/disability_ed).

 [Search for jobs, including those with flexible working patterns, on Teaching Vacancies](https://teaching-vacancies.service.gov.uk/).